Trump administration ordered to restore full SNAP benefits by Friday

 WASHINGTON — A Rhode Island federal judge has ordered the Trump administration to find enough money to restore full funding for SNAP benefits by Friday.

-The Trump administration swiftly appealed the judge's ruling to the U.S. Court of Appeals for the First Circuit.
+The U.S. Department of Agriculture swiftly appealed the judge's ruling to the U.S. Court of Appeals for the First Circuit, keeping food aid in limbo.

+The administration also asked for a stay to avoid paying full SNAP benefits while its appeal plays out.
+"There is no lawful basis for an order that directs USDA to somehow find $4 billion in the metaphorical couch cushions," it said in a court filing.
+It also said "raiding" money from a larger agency fund, as the court directed, would harm other child nutrition programs with no guarantee that Congress will replenish that money.

+In a statement to NPR, the USDA blamed Senate Democrats for withholding services to promote their agenda and compromising "not only SNAP, but farm programs, food inspection, animal and plant disease protection, rural development, and protecting federal lands."

 The judge's order Thursday afternoon comes in response to a challenge filed by cities and nonprofits after the administration said it would halt funding for the program on Nov.
 1. McConnell and another federal judge in Boston ordered the government to use emergency funds to keep SNAP funding flowing, but Trump administration officials said it was only able to partially cover the payments.

+"The court could not be more clear," said Skye Perryman, president and CEO of Democracy Forward, one the groups that brought the lawsuit.
+"The Trump-Vance administration must stop playing politics with people's lives by delaying SNAP payments they are obligated to issue."

 On Wednesday night, the Trump administration said it would cut November's SNAP food benefits by a bit less than it had previously announced.
-In revised guidance for states, which are calculating partial payments, the U.S. Department of Agriculture said in a court filing maximum allotments would be reduced by 35% instead of 50%.
+In revised guidance for states, which are calculating partial payments, the USDA said in a court filing maximum allotments would be reduced by 35% instead of 50%.

 Even with the smaller proposed cut, the complex formula for reduced payments would have stayed the same, and still mean steep cuts for those who rely on the country's largest anti-hunger program.